afanasyev-ilya/vgl_site/applications.markdown

 > ./bfs_sx -load ./input_graphs/soc_lj.vgraph -it 10 -check

-In addition, some applications have additional flags, which typically allow to choose the algorithms used.
+In addition, some applications have additional flags, which allow to choose different parallel algorithms.

 **SSSP** : -all-active, -partial-active, -push, -pull;